DFoly/DFoly.github.io/_posts/blog/2018-07-16-Webscraping.markdown

 Now that we have the table it is just a matter of getting the country names and the GDP per capita.
 To do this, we need to know about more about the structure of HTML tables.
-In particular, we should know about the the th, tr and td tage.
+In particular, we should know about the the th, tr and td tags.
 These stand for table header, table row and cell respectively.
 Ok so let's try extracting some of the data.

 ```python